“It feels great to know I helped our client be in a better position to weather so much uncertainty brought on by this global pandemic.”

 I also had the opportunity to serve as a panelist at one of our black history events held in DC.
 It was an excellent opportunity to share my experience with other Capco employees and have a candid conversation around the impact black people have had in business.

-Other ways I’ve gotten involved outside to my day-to-day work include attending Capco bubble soccer event.
-During the event, I got to run full speed at a co-worker encased in a plastic bubble and was one of the most satisfying experiences that I’ve had at a work event.
+Outside of the office, Capco hosts several social events; one fun example was bubble soccer.
+During the event, I got to run full speed at co-workers encased in plastic bubbles; needless to say, that was one of the most satisfying experiences that I’ve had at a work event!

-In my personal life, I have a passion for international development, love travel and new experiences, and am an amateur Highland Games athlete, which requires year-round commitment when it comes to practicing in the field and weight training in the gym.
+I have a passion for international development, love travel and new experiences.
+I am an amateur Highland Games athlete, which requires a year-round commitment to practicing my technique and weight training in the gym.

 My passion for international development allowed me to work globally, assisting refugees and farmers across the continent of Africa.
-These endeavors were brief internship assignments where I worked in South Africa, supporting a refugee center and Ethiopia working with farming co-ops.
+These endeavors were brief internship assignments where I worked in South Africa, supporting refugees and Ethiopia, working with farmer co-ops.

-I love to travel and experience new things.
 As parents of young children, my wife and I don’t travel as much as we once did.
-Still, we do find ways to have international experiences by visiting different embassies in DC, seeing international shows at the Kennedy Center, and trying different global cuisines.
+Still, we find ways to have international experiences by visiting different embassies in DC, seeing international shows at the Kennedy Center, and trying different global cuisines.